melloware/react-logviewer/README.md

 -   Fork and clone this repo.
 -   Install the dependencies with `npm`.
--   Start the development server with `npm run dev`.
+-   Start the development server with `npm run storybook`.
 This will launch a StoryBook instance.
     Open a browser to http://localhost:6006 to preview the React components.
 -   Use CTRL-C to exit the StoryBook.
 -   Use `npm run build` to generate the compiled component for publishing to npm.